twojapiez/Yes/README.md

 Alertspammer: spams js browser alerts and crashes it

-Killarca: kills arcabit antivirus (save as .bat(
+Killarca: kills arcabit antivirus (save as .bat)

 Tabkiller: kills a browser tab

 Quicktabkiller: same thing just faster

 VBS disc: opens CD tray in loop (save in .VBS)

+KeySpammmer: Spams numlock capslock scrolllock and printscreen to limit any functions (freezes most of apps)